sriyogesh94/dcos-docs/1.9/usage/debugging/gui-debugging.md

 If you have added a Marathon health check to your service or pod, the **Services Health** box on the DC/OS dashboard will report the health of your service or pod.

-The **Services** > **Services** page lists each service or pod, the resouces it has requested, and its status.
+The **Services** > **Services** page lists each service or pod, the resources it has requested, and its status.
 Possible statuses are `Deploying`, `Waiting`, or `Running`.
 If you have set up a Marathon health check, you can also see the health of your service or pod: a green dot for healthy and a red dot for unhealthy.
 If you have not set up a health check, the dot will be gray.

 ## Debugging Page